Configuration

 mountPath: /fluent-bit/etc/

-• kubernetes-additional-manifests: this option can only be used when using the Kubernetes container backend.
-This option contains a list of Kubernetes manifests, which are created when the app starts and destroyed when the app stops.
-For example the following configuration creates a PersistentVolumeClaim and a Secret.
+• kubernetes-additional-manifests: a list of Kubernetes manifests, which are created when the app starts and destroyed when the app stops.
+The following configuration creates a PersistentVolumeClaim and a Secret:

 kubernetes-additional-manifests: